jquery/jquery.org/pages/conduct/reporting.md

 If this is determined to be an ongoing incident or a threat to physical safety, the immediate priority will be to protect everyone involved.
 This means we may delay an "official" response until we believe that the situation has ended and that everyone is physically safe.

-Once the committee has a complete account of the events they will make a decision as to how to response.
+Once the committee has a complete account of the events they will make a decision as to how to respond.
 Responses may include:

 *   Nothing (if we determine no violation occurred).
 *   A private reprimand from the committee to the individual(s) involved.
 *   A public reprimand.
-*   An imposed vacation (i.e. asking someone to "take a week off" from a mailing list or IRC).
+*   An imposed vacation (e.g. asking someone to "take a week off" from a mailing list or IRC).
-*   A permanent or temporary ban from some or all jQuery spaces (mailing lists, IRC, etc.)
+*   A permanent or temporary ban from some or all jQuery spaces (including online spaces such as mailing lists and IRC).
 *   A request for a public or private apology.

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.